 If you sign up for a paid account, your billing information is managed securely through Stripe.
 Your chosen password is never stored in the browser or sent over the Internet to a third party.
 All we need is your public key to verify signatures in the future.

-The next time you visit the Admin Console, you are asked to provide your email address and password once more.
+The next time you log into the Dashboard, you are asked to provide your email address and password.
 Instead of submitting these to the server for verification, the application instead submits your email address and requests an authentication challenge.
 The server looks up your account (based on your email address) and responds with your original 16-byte salt and an additional 32-byte random challenge nonce.

 This nonce is stored on the server side, so the authentication challenge can only be used once.
 If authentication fails, a new challenge must be issued.